 Pour the egg from the cup onto the griddle.
-Cook the egg until the white sets and turns opaque, about 1 minute.
+Cook the egg until the white sets and turns opaque, about one minute.

 Roll your wrist over when you get the spatula under the egg.
 Don't lift the egg and drop back on the griddle upside down to turn it; you'll break the yolk every time.
 Simply roll the spatula over smoothly and fluidly with egg on top of it.

-Cook the egg for about 15 seconds after you turn it for over-easy; cook the egg for 30 seconds for over-medium; cook the egg for 1 minute after you turn it for over-hard.
+Cook the egg for about 15 seconds after you turn it for over-easy; cook the egg for 30 seconds for over-medium; cook the egg for one minute after you turn it for over-hard.